England fined for slow over rate in ODI defeat

 -

-England fined for slow over rate in ODI defeatBy AFPJanuary 20, 2017Latest : Sports
+England fined for slow over rate in ODI defeatJanuary 21, 2017Print : Sports

 The hosts won the game by 15 runs after making 381-6 off 50 overs to take a 2-0 lead in the three-match series.